 (Yes, this story is ableist: it implies that the ideal was for rulers to have no physical defect in order to rule, and that a happy ending is predicated on total physical healing.
 It doesn’t consider living a full, happy life with a family and power and responsibility as a possibility for a blind man.
 This might be something to address in the retelling!)

-In Judeo-Christian and Islamic parallels, Rapunzel/Rampion could potentially be seen as a Hagar figure in the second half of this tale.
+In Jewish, Christian and Islamic parallels, Rapunzel/Rampion could potentially be seen as a Hagar figure in the second half of this tale.

 RAPUNZEL, but the protagonist is a blind hairdresser (like this lady from Kibuli, Uganda) who falls in love with a client and their long braided hair – but there are Obstacles in the path of True Love…